qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tutorials/tutorial-part-4-4-1.rst

 Note the ``setUp`` and ``tearDown`` methods.
 Each test class can contain either or both (or none). setUp is called before each individual test function and is used to perform common initializations.
 Similarly, tearDown is called after each test method (even if the test failed), e.g. to dispose objects created by setUp or the test itself.
 Together, they can be used to make sure each test method runs in a "clean" environment: In this case, we create a new instance of the tested class for each test and dispose it afterwards, which is a very common pattern in unit testing.

+The ``tearDown`` logic is actually quite an important part of developing unit tests since tests that don't clean up after themselves can lead to nasty dependencies where test B will pass when run individually but fail when run after test A. Singletons are particularly vulnerable since their state carries over between tests.
+So if, for example, test A checks how a class reacts to a locale change by calling ``qx.locale.Manager.getInstance().setLocale`` while test B relies on the locale still being the application's default, B would fail whenever A ran first.

 For cases where the generic class-wide ``tearDown`` isn't enough, methods using the naming convention ``tearDown<TestName>`` can be defined.
 A method named e.g. ``tearDownTestFoo`` would be called after ``testFoo`` and the generic ``tearDown`` of the class were executed.

 The test function